gtmaskall/mtcarsExample/README.md

 Okay, so you've done a great little analysis and are pushing it to your github repo.
 Fine.
 But wait, your output is an html file with really cool and colourful plots etc. and in your github repo it only appears as a plain old html source file.
+Click on the html file you see above (on github) to see what I mean!
+What you
-What you really want is to push it to github.io where people can view it for the proper web page it is.
+really want is to push it to github.io where people can view it, all marked up and rendered for the proper web page it is.

 ## Steps